vongohren/bekk-open-steemitpost/README.md

 When bitcoin was introduced it had no value.
 The coins were created out of nothing.
 People where mining([terminology in blockchain](http://www.coindesk.com/information/how-bitcoin-mining-works/)) to get rewarded with bitcoins when they “solved” a block.
 So people were gaining a crypto currency that had no value.
 Then an exchange was created, saying that they would trade FIAT money for bitcoin.
 This caught attention, a currency that was anonymous, going outside of all banking regulations, and had some familiar value.
 People started to accept bitcoin as something that could be used and worth something, and bitcoin started to gain value.

 The same is being done with steem, except that it's not the mining that is providing new steem coins to the people, it's the upvoting.
 People provide content, it is accepted as good content by beeing upvoted, steem coins are generated, and rewarded to the provider.
-Voting is the mining.
+Content generation and the following votes is the mining.

-Exchanges have started to accept steem and steem dollars, and there is a lot people on the steem platform, and there are people willing to buy and sell these coins.
-Then steem currency is gaining value!
-And since the exchanges are willing to sell for FIAT money, people get real legal tender currency for their steem and steem dollars.
+Exchanges have started to accept steem and steem dollars, there is a lot people on the steem platform, and there are people willing to buy and sell these coins.
+This gives the steem currency a value!
+And since the exchanges are willing to sell for FIAT money, people get real legal tender currency for their steem and steem dollars, and can live from their contributions.

 #### **Conclusion**